 The 3-bedroom cottage next door to the hotel is well set-up for families, with a spacious living area and kitchen, a master double, another double/twin and a bunk room.

-Of the hotel rooms, the Gallery Loft is the best option for families - it has a mezzanine level with a small double bed and a single, though the stairs are steep with open treads.
-The Lookout, the Bigger Arty Double and one of the Medium Arty Doubles have sofabeds.
-Be aware that many bathrooms have showers only.
+The Family Room is also a great option - it has a mezzanine level with a small double bed and a single, though the stairs are steep with open treads.
+The Lookout, the Bigger Double and one of the Comfy Doubles have sofabeds.
+Be aware that many bathrooms have showers only

 Kids Activities nearby: